-Once an applicant has completed all of the readmission application requirements, the Re-enrollment Committee will review the information along with the applicants previous academic history, attendance and reason for departure from the first enrollment.
 Each readmission application will be reviewed on a case-by-case basis.
 A previous admission does not guarantee a second admission into any given program at First Institute.
 The final determination regarding readmission, including any reason for denial, will be presented in writing to the student within ten business days of receiving all the required information.

 Individuals applying for readmission will be evaluated based on previous coursework and attendance and may be accepted for readmission with a conditional provision that includes a review of specific courses prior to re-enrollment.
-During the provisional period prior to readmission, individuals must maintain 90% attendance and a "C" or better for all courses reviewed.
+During the provisional period prior to readmission, individuals must maintain 80% attendance and a "C" or better for all courses reviewed.

-Applicants accepted for re-enrollment may incur additional fees to review courses if it has been 12 months or longer since the applicants previous enrollment.
-Accepted applicants may also incur applicable fees and book costs.
+Applicants accepted for re-enrollment may incur additional fees to review courses if it has been 24 months or longer since the applicant's previous enrollment.

-Upon approval of readmission into the same academic program, any completed coursework from the applicant's first enrollment with a grade of "C" or better will be transferred to the applicant's second enrollment if the applicant re-enrolls within 12 months from the date of the withdrawal in the first enrollment.
+Upon approval of readmission into the same academic program, any completed coursework from the applicant's first enrollment with a grade of "C" or better will be transferred to the applicant's second enrollment if the applicant re-enrolls within 24 months from the date of the withdrawal in the first enrollment.